Nonbacktracking spectral clustering of nonuniform hypergraphs: Nonbacktracking Operators and Belief Propagation

 Indeed, one can carry out \ouralgorithm{} without even specifying a likelihood objective.
 While the absence of a likelihood makes certain tasks harder, there is also an important computational benefit.
 In general, fully specifying a stochastic blockmodel requires specifying $\eta(R\in \edges |\labelvec_R)$ for every possible combination of labels $\labelvec_R$.
 In a hypergraph with edges up to size $k$ and $\ell$ group labels, there are $\frac{\ell^k}{k!}$ such combinations.
 Calculating a likelihood under the blockmodel therefore requires the estimation of a potentially very large number of parameters.

 In contrast, \ouralgorithm{} does not require specification of $\eta(R\in \edges|\labelvec_R)$, but only the entries of $\mG_k$ for each $k$.
 To do this, we need to estimate the label proportions $\q{s}$ and the pairwise edge counts $m_k(s,t)$ for each $k$, $s$, and $t$.
-This is a total of $\ell + \frac{1}{2}k\ell^2$ parameters, a number which scales much more favorably than $\frac{\ell^k}{k!}$.
-We show how to estimate these parameters given an estimated label vector in \Cref{sec:estimation-of-G}.
+This is a total of $\ell + \frac{1}{2}k\ell^2$ parameters, a number which scales much more favorably than the $\frac{\ell^k}{k!}$ parameters required for likelihood maximization.
 As a result, \ouralg{} is both less sensitive to the fine details of the HSBM parameters and more robust against overfitting concerns.
+We show how to estimate the necessary parameters given an estimated label vector in \Cref{sec:estimation-of-G}.

 The eigenvectors of $\bJ'$ are elements of $\vectorspace{2\alphabet\times \Kset \times \nodes}$.
 In order to carry out the clustering step, we need to obtain from these eigenvectors a set of feature vectors in $\vectorspace{\nodes}$ that carry information on the level of nodes.
 To do so, we use \cref{eq:marginal-message}, which suggests that the linearized perturbations in the marginal label distributions can be obtained by summing over all messages incoming to node $i$.
-From the eigenvector $\vu_j$ we form the matrix $\tilde{\mX}_j \in \maps{\nodes}{\alphabet}$ with entries $\tilde{x}_{j;i,s} = \mathrm{sign}\paren{\sum_{k}x_{1;ik}^{(s)}}$, with $x_{1;ik}^{(s)}$ as in \cref{eq:alpha-beta-def}.
-The columns of the matrices $\{\tilde{\mX}_j\}$ form the embedding coordinates on which we cluster.
+From the eigenvector $\vx_j$ we form the matrix $\tilde{\mY}_j \in \maps{\nodes}{\alphabet}$ with entries $\tilde{y}_{j;i,s} = \mathrm{sign}\paren{\sum_{k\in K}x_{2;ik}^{(s)}}$, with $x_{2;ik}^{(s)}$ as defined in \cref{eq:alpha-beta-def}.
+The extraction of the sign is again useful for noise reduction in small instances.\footnote{A small experiment supporting the extraction of the sign of the expression $\sum_{k\in K}\revision{x}_{1;ik}^{(s)}$ is shown in \Cref{fig:threshold-experiment}.} The columns of the matrices $\{\tilde{\mY}_j\}$ form the embedding coordinates on which we cluster.
 This clustering step gives a new label vector $\labelvec$.
 We use $\labelvec$ to compute updated estimates of the model parameters, and repeat.
 A single stage of the clustering step is illustrated in \Cref{fig:algorithm}.

-In practice, one must choose both how many clusters to form and how many iterations to perform before accepting the given clustering.
-This decision is complicated by the fact that this clustering algorithm does not optimize a likelihood or other objective function.
-Indeed, \ouralg{} does not even require us to fully define a likelihood, even though we derived it from a hypergraph stochastic blockmodel.
-This is advantageous, as computing a likelihood requires the specification of a generative model with explicit affinity function $\omega$ describing the rates of edges on node subsets containing different cluster labels.
-Such a specification poses problems, as the number of parameters required to specify $\omega$ grows rapidly with the number of clusters and sizes of possible hyperedges.
-Importantly, \ouralg{} does not require $\omega$ itself, but only the pairwise relationships encoded by $\{\mG_k\}$.